dmcbane/postoffice/README.md

 # postoffice

-Mirror of the Official Repository at http://git.kpe.io/postoffice.git/
+Mirror of Kevin M. Rosenberg's <kmr@debian.org> Official Repository at http://git.kpe.io/postoffice.git/

+This file is a conversion of the postoffice.html file to markdown.

 # Allegro CL imap and pop interface